CERRO02/Mecenas-Totes/replit.md

-✓ Featured Kimly as self-taught digital artist specializing in Procreate and storytelling ✓ Added fifth artist: Angela Wang from Needham High School ✓ Featured Angela focusing on architecture, objects, scenery, and cultural expression ✓ Removed all fake AI-generated artists, keeping only authentic artists Amy Ma, Emma Xu, Alexis Zhang, Kimly Nguyen, and Angela Wang
+✓ Featured Kimly as self-taught digital artist specializing in Procreate and storytelling ✓ Added fifth artist: Angela Wang from Needham High School ✓ Featured Angela focusing on architecture, objects, scenery, and cultural expression ✓ Added sixth artist: Lucas Dai from Lexington High School ✓ Featured Lucas specializing in colored pencil, graphite, oil paint, and watercolor with focus on humanity and nature ✓ Removed all fake AI-generated artists, keeping only authentic artists Amy Ma, Emma Xu, Alexis Zhang, Kimly Nguyen, Angela Wang, and Lucas Dai

 → Website now features authentic artist content alongside demo functionality → Ready for Stripe integration when user is 18+ or has guardian assistance